linux-fan-dave/cinschool.dev/README.md

 docker compose up --scale server=0
 ```

+## Server

+For the server we use a [.Net](https://github.com/Erikvdv/realworlddotnet) implementation of the [RealWorld](https://main--realworld-docs.netlify.app/) specification.

 ## Tools and URLs

 After building and running the application following URLs are exposed: